-Our mission is to predict, measure, and control patient fluid balance through science, collaboration, innovative medical technology, and education.
-We provide healthcare professionals with a sophisticated, yet easy to use, mechanical pump and filter system to remove excess fluid in fluid overloaded patients.
+Our vision is to change the lives of patients suffering from fluid overload through science, collaboration, innovation.
+We provide healthcare professionals with a reliable and sophisticated, yet easy to use, mechanical pump and filter system to remove excess fluid in fluid overloaded patients.
 We believe that our technology will provide a competitive advantage in the fluid management market by providing improved clinical benefits and reducing the cost of care relative to other treatment alternatives.

 Our strategic focus is to demonstrate a strong business model by driving revenue growth.
 Growing revenue is the key metric employees, shareholders and potential investors will use to judge our performance.
-Since the acquisition, we have focused our marketing efforts in heart failure patients suffering from fluid overload in the inpatient setting and for the last seven quarters have experienced double-digit year over year revenue growth.
-During this time, we expanded our field-based employees which includes both sales representatives and clinical specialists and currently have thirteen sales territories in the US, as well as distribution agreements in several countries in Europe and Asia.
-In 2019, we will continue to focus on heart failure patients in the inpatient setting while expanding to other clinical areas such as heart failure in the outpatient setting and addressing fluid overload in the post-cardiac surgery setting; and, if we receive clearance from the U.S. Food and Drug Administration, or FDA, we intend to expand our commercialization efforts to treatments for pediatric patients.
+Our field-based employees include both sales representatives and clinical specialists in 13 sales territories in the U.S. We also have distribution agreements in several countries in Europe, South America and Asia.
+We intend to focus on the acute needs of fluid overloaded patients in cardiac surgery and other areas of critical care, while continuing to support heart failure patients in the inpatient setting, and eventually the outpatient setting.
+With the recent FDA 510(k) clearance for use in pediatric patients weighing 20kg or more, we have expanded our commercialization efforts to treatments for pediatric patients.